rsanchezgarc/micrograph_cleaner_em/README.md

 ```

 ## Dataset
-The dataset used in this work can be downloaded from https://zenodo.org/records/6862671.
+The model and dataset used in this work can be downloaded from https://zenodo.org/records/6862671.